masc-ucsc/docs/docs/pyrope/07-typesystem.md

 } else {
   y = y - x
 }
-x:cmd.a:[wrap] = x  // use cmd.a type for x, and drop bits as needed y = cmd.b(y)        // typecast y to cmd.b type (this can add a mux)
+wrap x:cmd.a = x  // use cmd.a type for x, and drop bits as needed y = cmd.b(y)        // typecast y to cmd.b type (this can add a mux)
 ```